Corgis bark so much that neighbors can easily become frustrated by their relentless barking especially when left outside in the yard for too long.

 Being short and low to the ground offered the advantage of keeping these dogs away from the dangerous hooves of cattle.
 While nipping the cattle's heels, any kicks from these animals would have therefore traveled over the corgi's head without harming them.

-On top of working as "heelers," corgis also used their barking to get these large animals to move.
+On top of working as "heelers," as mentioned, corgis also used their barking to get these large animals to move.
 Barking is therefore a strong inhered trait that was selectively bred in this breed.

 Barking to Send Strangers Away